jaeef/AIUB-TPE-Auto-Complete/README.md

    - Open the web page containing the review form in your browser
    - Open Developer Tools (F12 or right-click Or Inspect)
    - Navigate to the Console tab
-   - Copy and paste the contents of `Tpe.js` into the console and press Enter
+   - Copy and paste the contents of `Tpe.js` or `TPE.txt` into the console and press Enter

 2. **Expected Behavior**:
    - All radio buttons with value="4" will be selected